IBM System/360 architecture: Input/Output

 Conceptually peripheral equipment is attached to a S/360 through control units, which in turn are attached through channels.
 However, the architecture does not require that control units be physically distinct, and in practice they are sometimes integrated with the devices that they control.
 Similarly, the architecture does not require the channels to be physically distinct from the processor, and the smaller S/360 models (through 360/50) have integrated channels that steal cycles from the processor.

 Peripheral devices are addressed with 16-bit addresses., referred to as cua or cuu; this article will use the term cuu.
 The high 8 bits identify a channel, numbered from 0 to 6, while the low 8 bits identify a device on that channel.
 A device may have multiple cuu addresses.

 Control units are assigned an address "capture" range.
 For example, a CU might be assigned range 20-2F or 40-7F.
 The purpose of this is to assist with the connection and prioritization of multiple control units to a channel.
 For example, a channel might have three disk control units at 20-2F, 50-5F, and 80-8F.
 Not all of the captured addresses need to have an assigned physical device.
 Each control unit is also marked as High or Low priority on the channel.

 Device selection progresses from the channel to each control unit in the order they are physically attached to their channel.
 At the end of the chain the selection process continues in reverse back towards the channel.
 If the selection returns to the channel then no control unit accepted the command and SIO returns Condition Code 3.
 Control units marked as High Priority check the outbound CUU to be within their range.
-If so, then the I/O was processed.
-If not, then the selection was passed to the next outbound CU.
+If so, then the I/O is processed.
+If not, then the selection is passed to the next outbound CU.
 Control units marked as Low Priority check for inbound (returning) CUU to be within their range.
 If so, then the I/O is processed.
 If not, then the selection is passed to the next inbound CU (or the channel).
 The connection of three controls unit to a channel might be physically -A-B-C and, if all are marked as High then the priority would be ABC.
 If all are marked low then the priority would be CBA.
 If B was marked High and AC low then the order would be BCA.
 Extending this line of reasoning then the first of N controllers would be priority 1 (High) or 2N-1 (Low), the second priority 2 or 2N-2, the third priority 3 or 2N-3, etc. The last physically attached would always be priority N.

 There are three storage fields reserved for I/O; a double word I/O old PSW, a doubleword I/O new PSW and a fullword Channel Address Word (CAW).
 Performing an I/O normally requires the following: